 “Judge not, that you be not judged.
 2 For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
 Matthew 7:1-2 ESV

-Faith and Trust and trust is the Way Forward
+Faith is the Way Forward

-There is no such thing as Biblical Karma but there is a very real law of sin that burdens our heart.
+There is no such thing as Karma or Biblical Karma but there is a very real law of sin that burdens our heart.
 You dear reader have an opportunity, each day is new, to break free of these sins by trusting in Christ and being born again.

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 2 Corinthians 5:17 ESV